Why mathematics is considered a universal language

 A connection with other disciplines

-A means of universal communication
+A universal means of communication

 The impact of mathematics on abstract thinking

 Mathematics are also recognized for their ability to stimulate abstract thinking.
 Working on mathematical problems often requires going beyond concrete examples to understand broader concepts.
 This develops reasoning skills that can be applied to various aspects of daily and professional life.
-In this sense, mathematics contribute to forming a way of thinking that is applicable in many contexts, thereby consolidating their status as a universal language.
+In this sense, mathematics contribute to forming a way of thinking that is applicable in many contexts, thereby solidifying their status as a universal language.

 Mathematics as a reflection of the universe

 The famous astronomer Galileo Galilei stated that “the universe cannot be read until we have learned the language of matter and forces.”
-This statement emphasizes that mathematics are more than just a tool; they represent the very structure of the universe.
+This statement underscores that mathematics are more than just a tool; they represent the very structure of the universe.
 Physical laws, natural phenomena, and interactions between elements can be described mathematically, thus transforming mathematics into a language that deciphers the mysteries of our reality.

 Aspect Explanation